 The long term objectives of the Musculoskeletal Bone and Soft Tissue Group are to improve the treatment of patients with musculoskeletal tumors through coordinated advances in laboratory research, clinical research and education.
 The group also functions as a resource to the medical community and the people of Minnesota by providing the highest quality treatment of musculoskeletal bone and soft tissue tumors.

 The Multidisciplinary Bone and Soft Tissue team includes physicians from many subspecialties that are integral to its functions.
 They work as a team to coordinate patient care, meeting weekly to review X-rays, biopsy results, and treatment strategies.
-The team includes: orthopaedic surgical oncologists, radiation therapy oncologists, social workers, nurses, as well as other subspecialties as indicated.
+The team includes: orthopedic surgical oncologists, radiation therapy oncologists, social workers, nurses, as well as other subspecialties as indicated.
 Regular members of the team are:

--Edward Cheng (pictured above), MD, Orthopaedic Surgical Oncologist
+-Edward Cheng, MD, Orthopedic Surgical Oncologist

--Dixie Chapman-Shultz, RN, Orthopaedic Oncology Nurse Coordinator
+-Dixie Chapman-Shultz, RN, Orthopedic Oncology Nurse Coordinator

--Denis Clohisy, MD, Orthopaedic Surgical Oncologist
+-Denis Clohisy, MD, Orthopedic Surgical Oncologist

 -Kathryn Dusenbery, MD, Radiation Therapy Oncologist

--Barbara Lace, RN, Orthopaedic Oncology Nurse Coordinator
+-Barbara Lace, RN, Orthopedic Oncology Nurse Coordinator

 -Joseph Neglia, MD, Pediatric Oncologist

--Christian M. Ogilvie, MD, Orthopaedic Surgical Oncologist
+-Christian M. Ogilvie, MD, Orthopedic Surgical Oncologist

 -Keith Skubitz, MD, Adult Oncologist

--Roby Thompson, MD, Orthopaedic Surgical Oncologist
+-Roby Thompson, MD, Orthopedic Surgical Oncologist

 -Brenda Weigel, MD, Pediatric Oncologist